Tax Treatment of Cryptocurrency Losses Suffered by Individual Taxpayers

 Recording of a 90-minute premium CLE/CPE webinar with Q&A

-This CLE/CPE webinar will guide tax counsel and advisers on the tax treatment of cryptocurrency losses for individual taxpayers.
+This CLE/CPE course will guide tax counsel and advisers on the tax treatment of cryptocurrency losses for individual taxpayers.
 The panel will discuss critical tax rules and considerations for investors and holders of cryptocurrency, available taxpayer options in cases of crypto exchange shutdown, bankruptcy and scams, and offer methods for the reporting cryptocurrency and potential deduction of losses for taxpayers.

 - Taxation of bitcoin and other cryptocurrencies